alxz/ldaptest/ReadMe.md

 					  ]
 					}

+		* Please make sure you do not send empty values as those will be skipped from the change.

 		3.3) Rest call (PATCH) to modify ldap account's properties: This is to modify one/two attribute(s) like givenName and sn https://serveraddress/ldaprestapi/api/v2/modifyname